 Make the incentive relevant

 The best survey incentives are those that tie into your survey topic.
-For example, if you're surveying customers about a new product launch, offering discounts on that product as an incentive might be a great way to get more detailed feedback.
+For example, if you're surveying customers about a new product launch, offering discounts on that product as an incentive might be a great way to get more detailed customer feedback.

 Choose your timing carefully